 ID Mitigation EC-1.01 All fences and gates will be left in "as-found" condition.
 EC-1.02 Any necessary access on agricultural lands will be discussed in advance with the landowner.
-EC-1.03 Construction areas and sites will be assessed for compaction and if required will be deep ploughed by the contractor to mitigate any compaction prior to returning them to agricultural use.
+EC-1.03 Construction areas and sites will be assessed for compaction and if required will be rehabilitated as per the Rehabilitation and Invasive Species Management Plan prior to returning them to agricultural use.
 EC-1.04 Erosion protection and sediment control measures will be established before construction work commences in agricultural areas where necessary.
 EC-1.05 Excess construction materials (i.e. waste, granular fill; clay) will be removed from construction sites and areas located on agricultural lands.
 Area will be restored to pre-existing conditions.
 EC-1.06 Existing access to agricultural lands will be utilized to the extent possible.
 EC-1.07 Required travel off existing roads will be minimized and restricted to previously designated and approved routes.
 EC-1.08 Vehicular travel on agricultural lands will follow existing roads, trails and paths to the extent possible.
-EC-1.09 Where access to agricultural land is necessary the Agricultural Biosecurity Transmission Standard Operating Procedure (SOP) must be followed.
+EC-1.09 Where access to agricultural land is necessary the Transmission Agricultural Biosecurity Standard Operating Procedure (SOP) must be followed.
 EC-1.10 When construction activities take place through agricultural lands drainage patterns are not to be altered, any anticipated diversions of surface water will require authorization under The Water Rights Act.
 This applies to creating new drainage, blocking natural drainage or diverting flows around a site.